 All Shared Ownership properties are sold on a leasehold basis.
-If your property is a house, you may be given the freehold of the property once you staircase too 100% ownership (see below).
+If your property is a house, you may be given the freehold of the property once you staircase to 100 per cent ownership (see below).

 After you buy your home, you can purchase more shares in your property.
 This is known as staircasing.
-Your lease will tell you what the minimum percentage you can buy but this is normally a minimum of 10% (e.g. if you own 50% of your property, you can staircase to 60%).
+Your lease will tell you the minimum percentage you can buy, but this is normally a minimum of 10 per cent (for example, if you own 50 per cent of your property, you can staircase to 60 per cent).

 The cost of your new share will depend on the value of your property when you want to buy the share.
 An independent valuation should be carried out at the time of your application.
 You will have to pay the costs of the valuation and all other legal and mortgage related costs.

-Once you staircase to 100% ownership you will no longer pay rent.
+Once you staircase to 100 per cent ownership you will no longer pay rent.
 If your property is a flat you may have to pay ground rent.
 If your property is a house you may have to pay estate maintenance charges.

 Some properties limit the maximum equity you can purchase, for example, properties within a Designated Protected Area are limited to 80% ownership to ensure there is a stock of Shared Ownership properties retained within certain areas.
 You should check your lease to see if this applies to your property.